Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 for anyone wishing to implement substantial customizations.

 A lot of the customizations that you might want to do to the Share user interface does not require coding.
-They can be handled by XML configuration and a simple restart of Alfresco Content Services.
+They can be handled by XML configuration and a simple restart of Content Services.

 Architecture Information: [Share Architecture]({% link content-services/latest/develop/software-architecture.md %}#sharearchitecture)